awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 # Cross-service example: Building an Amazon Transcribe streaming app

 ## Purpose
-The cross-service example demonstrates how to build and app that records and transcribes an audio stream in real-time.
+The cross-service example demonstrates how to build an app that records and transcribes an audio stream in real-time.
 It also demonstrates how to translate the transcription and sent it via email to your contacts.
 The app uses the following AWS services:
 - [Amazon Transcribe](https://aws.amazon.com/transcribe/)